infrastructure-ninja/rcpcs/README.md

-# rcpcs
+# RCPCS - Room Control and Puzzle Coordination System
-RCPCS - Room Control and Puzzle Coordination System
+(It's prounounced rick-picks.)

 # Elements of the system: